hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Use <span style="color: #bb6600;">multi-factor authentication (MFA)</span>
     - install and integrate an identity governance solution
     - stay up to date (patch mgmt)
+  - factor to choose on-primse solution over cloud-based solution: <span style="color: #bb6600;">with an on-premise solution, the provider is responsible for the installation and maintenance of the product, whereas with a cloud-based solution, the customer is responsible for it</span>

 - Cloud security assessment